 Jozi, the city that reflects and condenses the contradictions at play in the country, and maybe in the world, today: where you can drink your rooftop champagne with a view of overcrowded migrant hostels.

-The intimate walk is offered free of charge.
-We only ask you “to stop for a moment, to pay attention, to put down our arguments and our fixed positions and to open our eyes.
+Following the Presencing guidelines of MIT’s Otto Scharmer and in the words of Antony Osler, she asks you “stop for a moment, to pay attention, to put down our arguments and our fixed positions and to open our eyes.
 There we will find our world in all its glorious ordinariness.
-We will stand in each others’ shoes and be willing to be surprised.”
+We will stand in each others’ shoes and be willing to be surprised”